Comments and Responses

 To submit a paper, authors must create a user account as described below.

-We kindly request you to review editorial rules for the type of paper you wish to submit to Global Rheumatology by PANLAR.
+In addition to this, we kindly request you to review editorial rules for the type of paper you wish to submit to Global Rheumatology by PANLAR (GRP).

 Click on the following link and fill out the registration form according to the profile you wish to have on GRP: